 Make a Gift to Cambridge Sailing Support Funds

-The Club maintains four Cambridge sailing support funds so that alumni can direct their gifts to different purposes – see below for details.
+The Club maintains five Cambridge sailing support funds so that alumni can direct their gifts to different purposes – see below for details.
 The funds also support surfing, both wind and kite.
 Alumni gifts, single as well as regular, are normally made through the University’s philanthropic website – accessed via the buttons on this page.
 Gifts can also be made by other means – please ask the Alumni Administrator for details of how to proceed.

-- Dinghy Fund: The Dinghy Fund accumulates money so that the Club’s dinghies and gear can be refurbished and replaced regularly.
+- Dinghy Fund: The Dinghy Fund accumulates money so that the Club’s dinghies and gear can be refurbished and replaced regularly, for Team Racing and recreational dinghy sailing.

 - Board Fund: The Board Fund assists the annual refurbishment and replacement of the Club’s windsurfing boards, rigs, and gear.